FEniCS/dolfinx/demo/pde/bcs/python/documentation.rst

 	mesh = Mesh("../aneurysm.xml.gz")
 	V = FunctionSpace(mesh, "CG", 1)

 Now, we define the trial function u and the test function v, both living in the function space ``V``.
 We also define our variational problem, a and L. u and v are defined using the classes
 :py:class:`TrialFunction <dolfin.functions.function.TrialFunction>` and
 :py:class:`TestFunction<dolfin.functions.function.TrialFunction>`,
 respetively, on the :py:class:`FunctionSpace<dolfin.functions.functionspace.FunctionSpace>` ``V``.
 The source :math:`f` may be defined as a :py:class:`Constant <dolfin.functions.constant.Constant>`.
-The bilinear and linear forms, ``a`` anf ``L`` respectively, are defined using UFL operators.
+The bilinear and linear forms, ``a`` and ``L`` respectively, are defined using UFL operators.
 Thus, the definition of the variational problem reads:

 .. code-block:: python